 Patients with more severe symptoms before surgery may experience a greater sense of relief after surgery.
 Call your doctor if you are concerned about your symptoms or rate of recovery.

 Full recovery from coronary artery bypass graft surgery takes about 2 months, or may be sooner if minimally invasive surgery techniques were used.
 Most patients are able to drive in about 3 to 8 weeks after surgery.
-Your doctor will provide specific guidelines for your recovery and return to work, including specific instructions on activity and how to care for your incision and general health after the surgery.
+Your doctor will provide specific guidelines for your recovery and return to work, including specific instructions on activity and general health after the surgery.

 Follow Up Care

-Your follow-up appointments may be scheduled every year, or more often, as recommended by your doctor.
+Regular follow up appointments with your cardiologist are important (even if you have no symptoms).
+These should be scheduled every year, or more often, as recommended by your doctor.
 Your appointments should include a medical exam.
 Diagnostic studies (such as an echocardiogram) may be repeated at regular intervals.

 You should call your doctor if your symptoms become more severe or frequent.
 Don’t wait until your next appointment to discuss changes in your symptoms.